 #4 – Become a “Money Partner”

-For example, maybe a flipper is getting a hard money loan to cover 70% of his total costs of purchase and renovation but still needs the other 30%.
+For example, maybe a flipper is getting a hard money loan to cover 70% of his total purchase and renovation costs but still needs the other 30%.
 That's where you come in.
 In exchange for providing the remaining 30% of funds, you will get a certain percentage of the profits when the house is renovated and sold (it's common to split profit 50/50).

 The structure of these types of partnerships can be with almost any terms imaginable.
 In my experience, they work best with someone you already know and trust.